Oladev-01/AirBnB_clone/README.md

 Airbnb Clone

 Overview
 Welcome to the Airbnb Clone repository!
-This project is part of the introduction to HTML and CSS course at [Your School].
+This project is part of the introduction to HTML and CSS course at Alx Africa.
 The goal of this project is to recreate the user interface of the Airbnb website using HTML and CSS.

 Features
 * Responsive Design: Our Airbnb Clone is designed to look great on all devices, from desktops to smartphones.